arcus/education_modules/git_history_of_project/git_history_of_project.md

 Notice that we did NOT add or commit that last change to `mars.txt`.
 When you are working on a large project, it is very easy to lose track in your head of when you last committed, or what changes you have made since.
 In this section we will see how to ask Git to tell us that information.

 <div class = "learnmore">
+You can change things in the `planets` directory that you downloaded from GitHub!

 Because these files now exist on your computer, you can change them and commit those changes.
 The author of the new commits will be you, not Vlad Dracula.
 You can use `git log` to see which of you made which commit.

 This is a preview of how Git lets you work with collaborators to create a project together.